-Peer to peer texting companies have created online platforms and smartphone apps that auto-fill the phone numbers and the text message the campaign wants sent, allowing a single volunteer to send several hundred or thousands of text messages to targeted voters every hour.
-Since the person is pressing send one at a time and that person can edit the message, the peer to peer texts are not currently subject to the same regulations as automated ones.
+Peer-to-peer texting companies have created online platforms and smartphone apps that auto-fill the phone numbers and the text message the campaign wants sent, allowing a single volunteer to send several hundred or thousands of text messages to targeted voters every hour.
+Since the person is pressing send one at a time and that person can edit the message, the peer-to-peer texts are not currently subject to the same regulations as automated ones.

 Peer-to-peer also allows a campaign or any political interest to text millions of people legally without requiring users to every sign up for the messages in the first place.
 Campaigns just need a large base of supporters willing to press send over and over and over, often thousands of times.

 As a result, a wild scramble has ensued among political groups to collect as many cell phone numbers as possible.
-Many campaigns are pouring millions of dollars into convincing supporters to give them their cell phone numbers, and some are buying them like any telemarketer would on the open market.
+Many campaigns are pouring millions of dollars into convincing supporters to give them their cell phone numbers, and some are buying them like any telemarketer would, on the open market.

 “People don’t realize how easy it is to buy cell phone numbers and most campaigns still don’t know that you can buy cell phone numbers,” said Jess Morales, the digital organizing director for Hillary Clinton in 2016 who ran Megaphone, the campaign’s text messaging program.
 “Most campaigners are going to follow the rules and push the limits.
 The regulators don’t really understand what’s happening.”

-The four biggest peer-to-peer political texting firms — Hustle and Relay on the left; RumbleUp and Opn Sesame on the right — have collectively sent 90 million texts for political groups since the 2016 election, according to the firms.
+The four biggest peer-to-peer political texting firms — Hustle and Relay on the left, RumbleUp and Opn Sesame on the right — have collectively sent 90 million texts for political groups since the 2016 election, according to the firms.

 Some campaigns have found creative ways to collect cell phone numbers.
-Last fall, liberal billionaire Tom Steyer’s political group NextGen America filed Freedom of Information Act (FOIA) requests to each of the 39 public colleges in the state asking for their student directories on the eve of the Virginia gubernatorial election.
-Eighteen schools including Virginia Tech complied.
+Last fall, liberal billionaire Tom Steyer’s political group NextGen America filed Freedom of Information Act (FOIA) requests to each of the 39 public colleges in the state, asking for their student directories on the eve of the Virginia gubernatorial election.
+Eighteen schools, including Virginia Tech, complied.

 The group then scraped all available cell phone numbers from the directories, turned them over to local campaigns, and thousands of students’ phones began flashing with text messages promoting liberal candidates as Election Day approached.
-“NextGen America is doing all that we can to make sure young people get to the ballot box on November 7th,” the group’s spokeswoman Aleigha Cavalier explained the to Roanoke Times last October (contacted by VICE News, Cavalier did not have anything to add).
+“NextGen America is doing all that we can to make sure young people get to the ballot box on November 7th,” the group’s spokeswoman Aleigha Cavalier explained to the Roanoke Times last October (contacted by VICE News, Cavalier did not have anything to add).
 There was some blowback from Republicans and critical media coverage, but it was all legal.